cse-sim/cse/doc/src/records/rsys.md

   required: "No",
   variability: "Before set up or at the end of interval") %>

-**rsCOPMin47=*float***

-Coefficient of performance at outdoor dry-bulb temperature of 47 ^o^F, minimum speed.

-<%= member_table(
-  units: "",
-  legal_range: "Calculated from rsCAP47, rsCOP47",
-  default: "rsCOP47",
-  required: "No",
-  variability: "Before set up or at the end of interval") %>

-**rsCOPMin35=*float***

-Coefficient of performance at outdoor dry-bulb temperature of 35 ^o^F, minimum speed.

-<%= member_table(
-  units: "",
-  legal_range: "Calculated from rsCAP35, rsCOP35",
-  default: "Derived from rsCAP47 and rsCAP17",
-  required: "No",
-  variability: "Before set up or at the end of interval") %>

-**rsCOPMin17=*float***

-Coefficient of performance at outdoor dry-bulb temperature of 17 ^o^F, minimum speed.

-<%= member_table(
-  units: "",
-  legal_range: "Calculated from rsCAP17, rsCOP17",
-  default: "rsCOP17",
-  required: "No",
-  variability: "Before set up or at the end of interval") %>

-**rsCOPMin05=*float***

-Coefficient of performance at outdoor dry-bulb temperature of 5 ^o^F, minimum speed.

-<%= member_table(
-  units: "",
-  legal_range: "Calculated from rsCAP05, rsCOP05",
-  default: "rsCOP05",
-  required: "No",
-  variability: "Before set up or at the end of interval") %>

 **rsloadFMin115=*float***

 Ratio of total cooling capacity at minimum (non-cycling) speed to full-speed total cooling capacity at 115 ^o^F outdoor dry bulb temperature.